 Andrew E. Rice Award

-Andrew E. Rice Award for Leadership and Innovation by a Young Professional in International Development
+2023 Andrew E. Rice Award for Leadership and Innovation by a Young Professional in International Development

 Each year, we present the Andrew E. Rice Award for Leadership and Innovation by a Young Professional in International Development.
-Established in 2003 by Andrew E. Rice and Robert Berg, the Rice Award (formerly named the Truman Award) recognizes the achievements of an exceptional young professional committed to advancing the field of international development.
+Established in 2003, the Rice Award (formerly named the Truman Award) recognizes the achievements of an exceptional young professional committed to advancing the field of international development.
+The recipient of this award will demonstrate strong leadership, innovation, and commitment to sustainable, people-centered development.

 Award

-The award consists of:
+The award includes:

-• an inscribed plaque recognizing the awardee,
+• an inscribed plaque;

-• a one-year honorary individual membership to SID-United States,
+• a one-year honorary individual membership to SID-United States;

 • and the opportunity to present your work at a SID-United States event.